Between Randomness and Arbitrariness: Some Lessons for Reliable Machine Learning at Scale: Proof of Theorem

 Next, we will show the following lemma, which characterizes what happens when $C M$ is small.

 \begin{lemma} Considering minibatch MH algorithms in the same setting as the theorem, the expected batch size at any iteration must be lower bounded by

 \end{lemma}

 \begin{proof} Here, we will prove a lower bound that characterizes the limits of exact stateless minibatch MH algorithms when they use very few examples.
 Again, without loss of generality we consider a reduction to the two-state case as we did in the proof of the previous lemma.
 Suppose that a exact stateless minibatch MH algorithm with the same forward and backward proposal probabilities (given some $c_1,\ldots,c_N$, $C$, and $M$) requests any energy function examples at all only with probability $p$.
 Consider two cases, which have the same $c_1,\ldots,c_N$, $C$ and $M$.
-In the first case,
+In the first case, These are clearly possible by setting $U_i$ to the limits of what is covered by the bounds.
+In the first case, the baseline MH method would accept with probability $1$.
+In the second case, it will accept with probability $\exp(-C M(\theta,\theta'))$.
+Since the stateless MH algorithm is reversible, it must accept in the first case with some probability $a$ and in the second case with probability $a \cdot \exp(-C M(\theta,\theta'))$.
+But, the algorithm can only distinguish the two cases if it requests samples, which only happens with probability at most $p$.
+So,